High Performance Computing

 Robert Solli is a specialist in scientific programming, with expertise in mathematical optimisation, statistical analysis and machine learning.
 He has solved a varied set of problems with this skillset, from understanding complex physical systems to increasing student volunteer participation.

-Trygve holds a master's degree in Industrial Mathematics at NTNU in 2015, and has submitted a Ph.D. in Computational Mathematics at the University of Oslo in 2019.
+Trygve holds a master’s degree in Industrial Mathematics at NTNU from 2015, and a Ph.D. in Computational Mathematics at the University of Oslo from 2019.
 In his thesis Trygve developed, analysed and implemented efficient algorithms for solving systems of equations related to fluid flow in the brain.

 Vinzenz is a curious, pragmatic, creative problem solver.
 He holds a PhD in biomechanical engineering, focusing on stochastic simulations of the blood flow in the human arterial system.
 This interdisciplinary work included working within engineering, medicine, biology, software development and statistics.